joelegner/voided_shaft/docs/report.md

 ## Structural Design Overview

 Structural design of transmission line foundation piers requires consideration of (1) axial and flexural strength and (2) shear and torsion.
-Capacity reduction factors are given in ACI Table 21.2.1.
+Capacity reduction factors are given in ACI 318 Table 21.2.1.
 For combined flexure and axial load the capacity reduction factor ranges between 0.65 and 0.90 depending on whether the section is compression-controlled or tension-controlled.
 For shear and torsion, $\phi = 0.75$.

 ## Axial and Flexural

 Flexure is the primary loading that needs to be resisted by transmission line structure drilled shaft foundations.
 Even though $P_u$ is likely to be small compared to $M_u$, ACI 318 Section 10.4.2.1 requires that the designer consider $P_u$ and $M_u$ simultaneously for each load combination.
 The standard design method is to prepare an interaction diagram as depicted in ACI 318 Figure R10.4.2.1 and plot each load combination point ($M_u$, $P_u$) on the diagram.
 If all points fall inside the boundary, the column meets code requirements for axial load and flexure.

-Minimum steel is required for the column.
+Minimum steel is required for the shaft.
 Minimum reinforcement for columns is specified in ACI 318 Section 10.6.1.1 as 1% of the gross area of the member: $A_{s,min} = 0.01A_g$.
 However, because the proportions of a drilled shaft are governed by either the geotechnical soil requirements or anchor bolt circle minimum edge distance requirements, ACI 318 Section 10.3.1.2 allows us to use one-half the gross cross-sectional area for minimum steel calculations.
 Therefore minimum steel is:

-$$A_{s,min} = 0.005 A_g$$
+$$A_{s,min} = 0.01 \dfrac{A_g}{2} = 0.005 A_g$$

 Where: